spujadas/elk-docker/docs/index.md

 As it stands this image is meant for local test use, and as such hasn't been secured: access to the ELK services is unrestricted, and default authentication server certificates and private keys for the Logstash input plugins are bundled with the image.

+**Note** – In fact, since version 8 of the image, security has been explicitly disabled, see the [Release notes](#release-notes) section.

 To harden this image, at the very least you would want to:

-- Restrict the access to the ELK services to authorised hosts/networks only, as described in e.g. [Elasticsearch Scripting and Security](https://www.elastic.co/blog/scripting-security/) and [Elastic Security: Deploying Logstash, ElasticSearch, Kibana "securely" on the Internet](http://blog.eslimasec.com/2014/05/elastic-security-deploying-logstash.html).
-- Password-protect the access to Kibana and Elasticsearch (see [SSL And Password Protection for Kibana](http://technosophos.com/2014/03/19/ssl-password-protection-for-kibana.html)).
+- Configure the services to run with security enabled, see [Start the Elastic Stack with security enabled](https://www.elastic.co/guide/en/elasticsearch/reference/8.0/configuring-stack-security.html) (Elasticsearch),  [Secure your connection to Elasticsearch](https://www.elastic.co/guide/en/logstash/8.0/ls-security.html) (Logstash), and [Configure security in Kibana](https://www.elastic.co/guide/en/kibana/8.0/using-kibana-with-security.html) (Kibana) for version 8 of the ELK services.

 - Generate a new self-signed authentication certificate for the Logstash input plugins (see [Notes on certificates](#certificates)) or (better) get a proper certificate from a commercial provider (known as a certificate authority), and keep the private key private.

-X-Pack, which is now bundled with the other ELK services, may be a useful to implement enterprise-grade security to the ELK stack.

-Alternatively, to implement authentication in a simple way, a reverse proxy (e.g. as provided by [nginx](https://www.nginx.com/) or [Caddy](https://caddyserver.com/)) could be used in front of the ELK services.

   If on the other hand you want to disable certificate-based server authentication (e.g. in a demo environment), see [Disabling SSL/TLS](#disabling-ssl-tls).

 ### Notes on certificates <a name="certificates"></a>